Video Game / Mendel Palace

 , who are better known nowadays for their work with the Pokémon

 - All Your Powers Combined: In the final battle, Quinty is capable of turning you into any of her Mooks, rather than just the ones she's the boss of (Sumo, Wasser, and Mira).
 Properly using their powers against her is the key to victory.

 - American Kirby Is Hardcore: The cover artwork and modified title screen for the American NES version was actually a result of a misconception within Game Freak's staff, who believed that American players actually preferred mean-looking "realistic" characters.

 - Antagonist Title: The Japanese title, Quinty, refers to the main villainess of the game.

-- Art Initiates Life: The artist dolls.
-In some levels, they make crudely-draw stick figures, which walk slowly towards you.
-During their boss fight, they draw clones of themselves.
+- Art Initiates Life: The Vinci dolls.
+Cyan Vinci dolls make crudely-drawn humanoid figures, which walk slowly towards you.
+On the final floor of the Vinci Doll house, they draw clones of themselves.

 - Baleful Polymorph: The witch has the power to turn you into any one of the dolls.
-Sometimes this can be avoided; other times, like on the sumo level, you'll want to do this on purpose.
+Sometimes this can be avoided; other times, like during the confrontation in the Sumo doll house, you'll want to do this on purpose.
 While you've taken on their forms, you're subject to the same rules as those of the mooks (i.e. being flipped into a wall kills you).

-- Collision Damage: If you touch an enemy or get flipped into a wall (when transformed), you will die.
+- Collision Damage: If you touch an enemy or get flipped into a wall (when transformed by Quinty during one of her boss fights), you will die.

-- Ditto Fighter: The copycat dolls only move and flip panels when you do the same.
+- Ditto Fighter: Mira dolls only move and flip tiles when you do the same.